TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/common_user_guide/01001_user_guide.md

 Refer to @ref demo_top section for a full list of EthFw demo applications.

-For detailed steps to load and run the L2 Switching application, please refer to its @ref demo_ethfw_combined_setup_cfg section.
+For detailed steps to load and run the demo application, please refer to the
+@ref demo_ethfw_combined_setup_cfg section.

 [Back To Top](@ref ethfw_c_ug_top)